FarLandsMC/FarLands/README.md

 - [WorldEdit](https://dev.bukkit.org/projects/worldedit)
 - [BuycraftX](https://www.spigotmc.org/resources/buycraftx-bungeecord.25191/)

-## Layout
+## Package Layout

+- Chat - Everything related to the chat including formatting and more
-- Commands - *All* commands that can be run
+- Commands - All commands that can be run
-  - Discord
-    - Commands that are intended for discord use/interaction
+  - Discord - Commands that are intended for discord use/interaction
-  - Player
-    - Commands that are specific for players - Staff subcommands are here, too
+  - Player - Commands that are specific for players
-  - Staff
-    - Commands for staff members to use in moderation/building/etc
+  - Staff - Commands for staff members to use in moderation/building/etc
 - Data - Handling of the server data
 - Discord - Manage everything to do with Discord interaction
 - Gui - GUI classes and handler